almin/ddd-base/README.md

 It is mutable value and it can be modified by default.

 For example, `this.id`, `this.name`, and `this.price` are state of `ShoppingCartItem`.
-You can mofify this state.
+You can modify this state.

 ```ts
 class ShoppingCartItemIdentifier extends Identifier<string> {